 - Otherwise, choose one of the next two steps.

-Automatic partition resizing (recommended)
+Automatic partition resizing (not recommended)

 - Choose the first option, which should say "Install them side by side, choosing between them each startup".